Elementary Teacher Education Program (ELTEP)

 - CBEST

-- NES: Content knowledge test
+- WEST-E or NES: Content knowledge test

-Not required at the time of application but must be passed in order to proceed with full-time student teaching.
+These tests are not required at the time of application but must be passed in order to proceed with full-time student teaching.

 ELTEP students must pass this State required content knowledge test before beginning full-time teaching later in the program.
 Elementary candidates must pass Elementary Education subtests 102 and 103.